tasmota/docs/docs/Bluetooth.md

 The web-tool https://atc1441.github.io/TelinkFlasher.html allows the generation of a so-called bind_key by faking a pairing with the Xiaomi cloud.
 You can copy-paste this key and add the MAC to use this resultig key-MAC-string with key-command (NRFkey or MI32key).
 Then the driver will receive the sensors data roughly every 10 minutes (in two chunks for humidity and temperature with about a minute in between) and decode the data.
 This is the most energy efficient way.
 This option is currently not available for the HM-10 because of memory considerations as part of the standard sensor-firmware package.

+2. Flash custom ATC-firmware
-2. Use the same https://atc1441.github.io/TelinkFlasher.html to flash a custom ATC-firmware on the LYWSD03MMC.
+Use the same https://atc1441.github.io/TelinkFlasher.html to flash a custom ATC-firmware on the LYWSD03MMC.
 This will work out of the box with all three Tasmota-drivers.
 There is a slight chance of bricking the sensor, which would require some soldering and compiling skills to un-brick.
 This firmware does send data more frequently and is a little bit more power hungry than the stock firmware.

+3. Use active connections
-3. By default on the HM-10 (for legacy reasons) and at compile-time selectable on the ESP32 is the method to connect to the sensor from time to time.
+By default on the HM-10 (for legacy reasons) and at compile-time selectable on the ESP32 is the method to connect to the sensor from time to time.
 This circumvents the data encryption.
 This is very power hungry and drains the battery fast.
 Thus it is only recommended as fallback mechanism.

 ## BLE Sensors using HM-1x